top of page

 Any other tips for travelling around Japan?

-Hyperdia - the Hyperdia website is a good resource for anyone planning their train travel during a trip to Japan.
+Jorudan - the Jorudan website is a good resource for anyone planning their train travel during a trip to Japan.
 It is an easy way to search individual train journeys and to price up the cost of the tickets, before deciding whether to purchase a JR Rail Pass.

 Pocket WiFi - Getting around in a foreign country is made immeasurably easier if you have access to online maps, and so having some mobile data is useful.